The Four Horsemen of the Apocalypse (1962 film): Filming

-One of the most famous scenes of the 1921 movie involved Rudolph Valentino dancing the tango.
+One of the most famous scenes of the 1921 film involved Rudolph Valentino dancing the tango.
 However the scene was not in the novel, and it was decided not to have a similar scene in the remake.

-Ingrid Thulin later reflected on filming:
+In 1964, Ingrid Thulin reflected on her time during the production:

 It was an interesting experience.
 I could not conform to their standards of beauty.
 I tried....
 After the first few rushes it was obvious that it [the film] would turn out badly.
 Yet they went right on.
 Perhaps they couldn't convince themselves that all that money would end in disaster.
 I really did want to be as beautiful as they wanted.
 It was terribly difficult.
 Then I worked very hard to dub the dialogue but they kept changing lines to things I couldn't pronounce.
 So they had to dub in another voice.

-MGM was impressed by the performance of Boehm and signed him to a contract by putting him in such films as Come Fly with Me and The Wonderful World of the Brothers Grimm.

 Post-production

-The movie spent a considerable amount of time in post-production, which caused its budget to increase further.
-This, combined with the massive cost overruns of Lady L, which had been postponed, and the remake of Mutiny on the Bounty, as well as the massive failures of Cimarron, Mutiny on the Bounty, and this film, led to the resignation of Sol C. Siegel, MGM's head of production.
+Although the film was set to premiere in December 1961, Minnelli reshot portions of the film, including the Nazi entrance into Paris, from May to July 1961.
+He had also shot footage of the Four Horsemen—Conquest, War, Pestilence, and Death—in studio.
+Minnelli hired Tony Duquette to design the armory for the figures, and he spent two weeks filming the quartet on horseback galloping on parallel treadmills with surrounding smoke and colored lights.
+Minnelli used red as "a dominating color, culminating in a red gel over the newsreels, which would be shown in a documentary way to point up the devastation of the war and the insensitivity of the principal actors in taking scant notice of it."
+Filming was completed by August 1961.

+Two months later, in October, MGM scheduled a sneak preview in Santa Barbara, California where it received negative audience scores.
+Alex North's instrumental score was discarded, and André Previn was hired to compose a new score.
+Although Ingrid Thulin spoke English well, her vocal tracks were considered monotonously uninflected and she was dubbed by Angela Lansbury.
+Two more months were spent re-editing the film, and the film's final production budget totaled $7,590,775.
+By January 1962, Siegel tendered his resignation as head of production with more than two years left on his contract.
+Siegel's tenure had been marred by massive cost overruns of Four Horsemen of Apocalypse and Lady L, which had been postponed, and the remake of Mutiny on the Bounty (1962), as well as the commercial failure of Cimarron (1960).

 Reception

-The film had its world premiere on February 7, 1962 at Loew's Capitol Theatre in Washington, DC.
+The Four Horsemen of the Apocalypse held its world premiere on February 7, 1962, at Loew's Capitol Theatre in Washington, D.C.